 You can’t buy top-of-the-line noise-canceling headphones for under $50.
 But you can buy your recipients a reasonable pair of sport headphones for working out, walking, hiking, or casual use around the house.

-Try sport Bluetooth headphones from TBI Pro.
+Try sport Bluetooth headphones from Mpow.
 They’re waterproof to protect against rain and spills and offer powerful bass in a small package.
 And the batteries last upward of 12 hours.

 And who knows?
 It might even help your recipient work out more if they have a reliable set of sport headphones to keep them entertained.